tahir80/Pavillion/README.md

 You need to write your own code for the following;
 1. Handling payments of workers
 2. adding contents for waiting and main task pages
-3. any additional logic related to your project

 ## Requirements (selected)
 1. Flask==1.0.2